FAIRplus/the-fair-cookbook/content/recipes/interoperability/Storing text data in a knowledge graph.md

 ````

 ## Conclusion
-Modern AI approaches allow to traverse big chunks of unstructured text, extract information and order it in a form of a knowledge graph, making it FAIR.
-The details of the pipeline would vary depending on the specific usecase, but the final result would definately make your life easier!
+Modern AI approaches allow us to traverse big chunks of unstructured text, extract information and order it in a form of a knowledge graph, making it FAIR.
+The details of the pipeline would vary depending on the specific use case, but the final result would definitely make your life easier!

 > ###  What to read next?
 >